rdren0/TheAurorFiles/README.md

 ## 🎮 Overview

-Witches & Snitches is a full-featured character management system for a Harry Potter-inspired tabletop RPG.
+The Auror Files is a full-featured character management system for a Harry Potter-inspired tabletop RPG.
 The application provides players and game masters with tools to create, manage, and track their magical characters through their adventures at a wizarding school.

 ### Live Demo